On algebro-geometric quotients of torus-invariant subvarieties of the flag variety: Preliminaries

 \end{proof}

-Although the following result is not explicitly stated in \cite{EFG25}, it can be inferred from the arguments in Subsection \S2.2, p.
-5. We will use it in the proof of Lemma \ref{fmaffine}, where we extend it to the analogous construction of the thin Schubert cell in the setting of complex flag varieties. \begin{proposition} Let $M=([n],B_M)\in\EuScript{M}^d_n$ be a matroid.
-The \textbf{thin Schubert cell}
+Although the following result was not stated explicitly by Elizondo et al., it can be deduced from their arguments in \cite[\S2.2, p.
+5]{EFG25}.
+We will use it in the proof of Lemma \ref{fmaffine}, where we extend it to the analogous construction of the thin Schubert cells in the setting of complex flag varieties.